Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 ### 1 - Static and Dynamic Code Analysers

-The use of **static code analysis tools** like splint will be relevant to our project as they help detect vulnerabilities and bad practices before runtime.
+The use of **static code analysers** (like `clang-tidy`) will be relevant to our project as they help detect vulnerabilities and bad practices before runtime.
 It will be applied regularly during development to review code for security issues.

-The group will ensure effective use by making splint checks part of our coding workflow and reviewing any flagged warnings together.
+The group will ensure effective use by making `clang-tidy` checks part of our coding workflow and reviewing any flagged warnings together.

 ### 2 - GCC Debugger

 The **gcc debugger** will be relevant to the project as it is essential to have a comprehensive debugging tool to catch errors and potential mistakes which ‘fall through the cracks’ of standard compiling.
-It will be applied within our development process every time we compile any C code, and we will guarantee its effective use by ensuring all members use the same debugger and compiling specifications.
+It will be applied within our development process every time we compile any C code.

+We will guarantee its effective use by ensuring all members use the same debugger and compiling specifications.
-### 3 - Secure > Efficient Code

-The security practice of ensuring **secure over efficient code** is also highly relevant to our project and its associated requirements as it dictates our development philosophy and what is prioritized within the process.
-It will be applied in our development whenever there is an implementation or high-level decision which involves choosing whether to prioritize secure, readable code or efficient, fancy code.
-The group will ensure this secure coding philosophy is effectively implemented by conferring with each other before making such decisions and by having secure, understandable code always at the forefront of our processes.

-### 4 - Input Sanitisation

->TODO

-### 5 - Storing hashed passwords
+### 3 - Best Practice for Storing Passwords (Hash, Salt)

->TODO
+Storing passwords is relevant for protecting user accounts in *Oblivionare Online*.
+The best practice is utilising a strong hashing algorithm (such as `bcrypt`), with a **unique salt** for each password.
+A random salt will be generated, and added to a user's password before hashing, ensuring identical passwords will still result in different hashes (protecting from brute-force and rainbow table attacks).

+The **Access Control System** is responsible for authenticating users, and must prevent the unauthorised access by 3<sup>rd</sup> parties.
+We will implement password handling via secure libraries that automatically perform salting and hashing.
+Our group will enforce this through code reviews (see *pull requests*), and performing password storage checks in testing phases.

 ---